d-eisen/portfolio/content/mypost.md

 # The Challenge

 A non governmental organization called MedWater asked me to create a **minimum viable product**for a website that was suitable for mobile.
 The organization's goal for this project is to increase financial and community support for users of the site in it's English speaking markets.
+The design I created was the result of an iterative research and design process.

 <!-- It was the first project
 where I handled mobile app design, and I was very excited to learn the